ppy/osu-wiki/news/2026/2026-04-21-project-loved-april-2026.md

 [eisyo-kobu - Faithtival](https://osu.ppy.sh/beatmapsets/1040472#osu) hosted by ::Dumii (Shiroha)::{ user=3068044 } is a challenging map featuring many skills such as tapping, raw aim, reading & stamina.
 I can't spoil more than that, but when it comes to quality and how fun it is, this map doesn't disappoint in the slightest.

-Not to mention the guest difficulties made by ::AdveNt::{ user=592971 }, [Musty](https://osu.ppy.sh/users/251683), ::puppy (RyuK)::{ user=6304246 } and [YokesPai](https://osu.ppy.sh/users/6399568).
+Not to mention the guest difficulties made by ::AdveNt::{ user=592971 }, ::Musty::{ user=251683 }, ::puppy (RyuK)::{ user=6304246 } and ::YokesPai::{ user=6399568 }.
 Most of these difficulties were made by them, and I wish to share them with you all!

 VOTE "YES" PLEASE!!!